eddiethedean/mock-spark/docs/mock_spark_features.md

 spark.sql("INSERT INTO test_db.users VALUES ('Alice')")
 ```

-### From PySpark-Compatible to mock-spark Convenience APIs
+### From PySpark-Compatible to sparkless Convenience APIs

-If you want to use convenience APIs in mock-spark-specific code:
+If you want to use convenience APIs in sparkless-specific code:

 **Before (SQL):**
 ```python